hwanggu-corgi/hwanggu-log/update.md

     - (x): You must use synchronization function provided in `sync.c`
     - (x): You must use the linked list implementation provided in `list.h` for wait queue for `msg_queue_poll()`

 1. My dear♥♥, I will be back after listening to professor reid's lecture :)♥♥
     - My dear♥♥, I am back for now I will move back and forth between office hours for assignment 2 to seek help from professor and TA about our assignment

+2. Corgi working on submitting resume to `Sendbird`
+    - Working on modifying resume

-1. Corgi add progress #341 on assignment 2, CSC 369♥♥
+3. Corgi add progress #341 on assignment 2, CSC 369♥♥
     - Corgi working on `msg_queue_poll` #194
         - Corgi working on adding code
         - Corgi fixing program being stuck #21